PLMUN-CITCS/2025-ITELEC2-LAB-001/README.md

 Course: [Your Course Name]
 Interests in programming: [Your Interests]
 ```
+Also, print the same information in your hello.py

 ### **Step 4: Push Changes to GitHub**
 Once you've completed your changes, follow these steps to upload your work to your GitHub repository.